orphan-oss/launch4j-maven-plugin/README.md

 **NOTE**: Since version 2.0.x this plugin requires to be used with Maven 3.6.x at least.

 # Version Notes

+Please check the [releases](releases) page for the exact versions notes

 ## Version notes 2.3.3 - 2023-03-11
 - updates maven wrapper to official 3.1.1, adds sha-512 & sha-256 checksums, adds a profiler extension,